thanhphu/FollowerMaze/README.md

 No timeout encountered, all events are received in the correct order, events are disposed as they are processed to not take up space.

 ###Building
-With msbuild installed:

 >git clone https://github.com/thanhphu/FollowerMaze.git
 >
 >cd FollowerMaze
 >

+Windows with msbuild
->msbuild.exe FollowerMaze.sln /t:Build/p:Configuration=Release;Platform=anycpu
+>msbuild.exe FollowerMaze.sln /t:Build /p:Configuration=Release

+Linux with mono and xbuild
+>xbuild /p:Configuration=Release FollowerMaze.sln

 ## The Challenge
 The challenge proposed here is to build a system which acts as a socket